Heidiespino1/Beauty-Product-Recommender/projectroadmap.md

 - enhance my recommender.py file (DONE)
 - keep enhancing
 - add some sort of rating and reviews
+- add an ending (DONE)
 - clean  it all up
+- run and review code
 - present and sumbit